brunooliveiramac/terraform-provider-firewalldbs/docs/index.md

 ### InProgress...

 The Firewaldbs providers is intended to interact with all database firewall from Azure.
-In order to add some resources like users, grating permission on databases that have firewall rules, the agent ip from terraform must be added and also removed after applying the resources.
+In order to add some resources like user on databases that have firewall rules, the agent ip from terraform must be added and also removed after applying the resources.

 ## Example Usage